What Is Coaching?

 I also have plenty of clients who come to me without knowing where they want to go.
 They can tell that life isn’t where they want to be, but how can you tell what will ultimately solve that?
 That’s where being a client-led coach can become so powerful, because we can spend the time really exploring your circumstances, your preferences, your habits, your dreams, your barriers.
 We can put them altogether using an extensive range of tools to identify what it is that feels like it needs the most attention, and then work together to get there.

-So if you think you need help, but not with stress management, that’s no problem.
-I’ve helped clients with finding a new job, getting a promotion, finding fulfilment in a more balanced life, improving their self-esteem, becoming more organised, starting a Master’s Degree, learning to drive, learning a new language, moving abroad, and many, many other topics.
+So if you think you need help but don’t know where to start, that’s no problem.
+I’ve helped clients with finding a new job, getting a promotion, feeling less stressed, finding fulfilment in a more balanced life, improving their self-esteem, becoming more organised, starting a Master’s Degree, learning to drive, learning a new language, moving abroad, and many, many other topics.
 As I’ve said throughout this site, coaching is about you.
+If you want to take back control of your life, we can do that, whatever it is.

 If you think you’re ready to give coaching a try, you can check out my Services page for my prices, or you can get in touch using this Contact Form to discuss anything that might be on your mind.